microsoft/AL-Go/Actions/DetermineDeploymentEnvironments/README.md

 # Determine Deployment Environments
-Determines the artifactUrl to use for a given project
+Determines the environments to be used for a build or a publish

 ## INPUT